SENIOR PRODUCT

 +

 The strongest part of this project was not a single screen.
-It was the way the same product logic carried across different workflows: learning, reporting, team collaboration, content creation, review, moderation, and career growth.
-Because the platform had to serve both learners and trainers, every major feature had to answer the same question: how do we give users more capability without making the experience harder to understand?
-This section breaks down the main design decisions, what informed them, and how they supported the final experience.
+It was the way the same product logic carried across learning, reporting, team collaboration, content creation, review, moderation, and career growth.
+Because the platform had to serve both learners and trainers, every major feature had to answer whether more capability could be added without making the experience harder to understand.
+This section breaks down the main design decisions, what informed them, and how they carried through the final experience.

 Pain point

-Learners needed access to progress, notes, chat, reports, and supporting tools, but every added feature risked pulling them away from the lesson.
+Learners needed access to progress, notes, chat, and reports, but every added feature risked pulling them away from the lesson.

 Intent